ralismark/ralismark.github.io/site/posts/DRAFT-fortune.md

 There's bits and pieces of it all over the internet, but nothing covering the whole history from start to end.
 So that's what this post is[^why] -- stitching the pieces I could find together into one single story.

-[^why]:
-    This blog post is the product of several levels of yak shaving:
+[^why]: This blog post is the product of several levels of yak shaving:

 	1. I originally wanted to add [XDG Base Directory](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) support to [fortune-mod](https://github.com/shlomif/fortune-mod), so that I could have it search for fortunes in more directories.
 		This is particularly pertinent on NixOS, which I use, where you can't add fortunes to the default directory without a decent amount of work.

 	2. But, in order to make that change, I had to understand how the code works first.
 		Unfortunately, it's quite unclear and nothing close to straightforward, likely because of its long history, and there was quite a lack of comments explaining _why_ the code did things a certain way.

 	3. So, I resorted to digging through the commit history and the blame.
 		However, [fortune-mod](https://github.com/shlomif/fortune-mod)'s commit history only goes up to the start of this fork, which was after the changes I was interested in.

 	4. To get as complete a history as I could, I decided to dig through archives of old BSD versions to get the start, and spelunking through the internet to find other snapshots of intermediate versions.
 		With this, I assembled <https://github.com/ralismark/fortune-history>.

 	5. Digging up the history left me with a sense that there was a story to tell here -- especially the individual contributions between NetBSD and the current (shlomif's) [fortune-mod](https://github.com/shlomif/fortune-mod).

 	(I also felt like writing somewhat.
 	Though there was a considerable gap between when I started this -- early 2023 -- and when I actually finished it)

 In researching this, I've managed to assemble a pretty comprehensive code history in <https://github.com/ralismark/fortune-history>.
 So have a look if you wanna have a look around!

-{% include admonition verb="aside" %}
+.. admonition:: aside

-> I'm also going to be focusing on just the fortune *programs* here -- mainly `fortune` and `strfile`.
+	I'm also going to be focusing on just the fortune *programs* here -- mainly `fortune` and `strfile`.
-> The actual fortunes strings that come bundled with it have their own story, but that's mostly for another time.
+	The actual fortunes strings that come bundled with it have their own story, but that's mostly for another time.

 # In The Beginning